Particular/docs.particular.net/tutorials/nservicebus-step-by-step/3-multiple-endpoints/tutorial.md

 snippet: SendDestination

-However, doing that in most cases isn't a good idea.
-This requires each developer to remember where each message is supposed to go and type it in every time that message is sent.
+However, in most cases this isn't a good idea.
+It requires each developer to remember where each message is supposed to go and type it in every time that message is sent.

-Instead, NServiceBus should be made aware of the configuration, so that whenever a message is sent, the framework will already know exactly where it should be delivered.
+Instead, NServiceBus should be made aware of the routing configuration, so that whenever a message is sent, the framework will know exactly where it should be delivered.

 This is **logical routing**, the mapping of specific message types to logical endpoints that can process those messages.
 Each command message should have one logical endpoint that owns that message and can process it.